rubensgomes/threadpool-java/README.md

 # Justification for this project

+NOTE: This code is not fully tested, and should be considered under development code.

 A thread pool implementation done in Java.
 This is a personal project that I wrote a learning and fun exercise back in 1999.
 An equivalent threadpool implementation done in C++ can be found at: